Can airport screenings prevent the spread of COVID-19?

 There are some small things that could improve effectiveness like scanning people for fever twice, in case the first scan is inaccurate.
 But I think that the improvements from that would be really marginal, just because most people aren't going to have a fever at all, even if they've been exposed.
 For these reasons I don’t think screening can be thought of as our primary mode of defense against disease spread.
 There has to be really good on-the-ground follow up instead.

-Is screening travelers for the Wuhan coronavirus worth it?
+Is screening travelers for COVID-19 worth it?

 One way that screening can be beneficial is that it can be used as a way to raise awareness, so that people know that they need to self-isolate and take things seriously if they start developing symptoms.